vintasoftware/django-celerybeat-status/README.md

-# Django Model Tenants
+# Django Celery Beat Status

-Model based tenants in Django.
+A library that integrates with django admin and shows in a simple GUI when your periodic are going to run next.

 ## Instalation